google/trillian-examples/README.md

    Trillian Log, and then replays the transactions contained in the blocks into a Trillian Map of SHA256(Account ID) -> Balance.

- * [gossip](gossip): An implementation of a Gossip Hub, which is a transparent append-only Log that is intended to hold signed material from other Logs.

  * [registers](registers): A tutorial for building Trillian apps showing the use of logs and maps and serving the results to clients.